E03 expressway (Sri Lanka)

-Sri Lanka Transport Board (SLTB) has also commenced a luxury bus service on the road, conducting services between Colombo - Negombo.
+Sri Lanka Transport Board (SLTB) has also commenced a luxury bus service on the road, conducting services between Colombo and Negombo.

 History

 The contract was awarded to China Metallurgical Group Corporation (MCC) by the Government of Sri Lanka and the agreement was signed on 17 August 2008.
 The project loan agreements were signed on 6 August 2009 and the construction commenced on 18 August 2009.
 The expressway was opened on 27 October 2013 by President Mahinda Rajapaksa.